 I have often shared with you how I could live forever in a garden filled with flowers.
 Despite my allergies towards these often breath-taking beauties, I absolutely adore flowers.
-When I got married, my bouquet was simple: an elegant bunch of purple calle lilies, my favorite bud.
+My wedding bouquet was simple: an elegant bunch of purple calle lilies, my favorite bud.

-Since then, I’ve added hydrangeas, camelias and my latest, peonies to my list of favorites.
+Since then, I have added hydrangeas, camelias and my latest, peonies to my list of favorites.
 Of course, I also cherish orchids, dahlias, hyacinths, tulips and the ranunculus.
 Quite honestly, I can’t choose which one is my favorite anymore.

 But being half Persian, there’s nothing more majestic than the rose.
 And to celebrate spring, Mother’s Day, Valentine’s Day or just because, there’s no other majestic dessert than this white rose cake.